Listen to the full 2003 Hot Club Sandwich album: Digga Digga Do

 “Tain’t No Use,” our fourth archival release, is now live on all the streaming platforms.

-Check it out on Pandora (link) or Spotify (link)
+Check it out on Pandora (link) or Spotify (link) and give it a spin.

 “Tain’t No Use” features the vocals of Rich Sikorski and a guitar contribution from founding member Vince Brown.
 We first heard this song on Stuff Smith and his Onyx Boys (Onyx Club 1936-1939).
 Naturally, we shaped the arrangement in our own way: Greg Ruby’s guitar introduction of a few, sweet melodic bars leads into Sikorski’s vocals, his velvet croon eases into the plaintive tune with delicate turns of phrase.
 The archtop guitar of Vince Brown responds to the vocal, leading up to his own solo.
 Matt Sircely’s lyrical mandolin improvisation references the melody with a bluesy bend.
 And from the first note, upright bass is at the center of the sound.
 James Schneider drops into a bass solo right before Sikorski sings the final refrain.